How Much Does a YouTube Ad Cost? A Practical Guide for 2026

 At the same time, be ruthless about eliminating wasted spend.
 This is where negative targeting becomes invaluable.

 Actively use negative keywords and placement exclusions.
 This stops your ads from appearing on irrelevant channels or alongside content that doesn't align with your brand.
-It's like weeding a garden—this simple act plugs budget leaks and ensures your message only reaches a receptive audience.
+It is like weeding a garden, this simple act plugs budget leaks and ensures your message only reaches a receptive audience.

 For instance, if you're selling B2B software, you should exclude channels aimed at children or entertainment topics unrelated to your industry.
 This precision is what drives a higher ROI.